 Asking a bookworm why he/she loves to read would get one a whole plethora of answers, reading being one of the few true solitary activities available to human beings.
 If I were asked why I love to read, I’d say that it allows me to venture to different worlds and arenas, as well as widen my imagination and knowledge.
 If one does not read to learn and imagine, then it would be a complete waste of time, wouldn’t it?

 Two of the books that I have acquired over the years have veered off the beaten path, so to speak.
-The languages that these books’ authors have chosen to use are very unfamiliar to me, and have given my underused brain a pleasantly rigorous challenge.
+The invented language that these books’ authors use here have given my underused brain a pleasantly rigorous challenge.
 In this case, “language” does not only mean strings of words; it also stands for a wide range of emotions and symbolisms.